ajitagupta/core-java-mini-projects/README.md

 ### a) JOIN
 one of them must provide waiting time with the `join` method.

-`RunnableTest.java` is an example of calling the 10's table.
+`RunnableTest.java` is an example of calling the 10's table from two different threads.

 ![RunnableTest.java](https://i.ibb.co/NZXMLmv/Runnable-Test-java.png "RunnableTest.java")